+TeX-after-compilation-finished-hook

-''' TeX-after-compilation-finished-hook[Variable]Hook which is run after the TEX/IATEX processor has successfully finished compiling your document.
+Hook which is run after the TEX/IMTEX processor has successfully finished compiling your document.
 (See Chapter 4 [Processing], page 52, for finding out how to compile your document).
-Each function in the hook is run with the compiled output document '''
+Each function in the hook is run with the compiled output document as its argument.